Discover the best EDI solutions at edi2xml.com. Streamline your B2B communication with our expert-managed, on-premises, and web EDI services.

 Magic xpi makes integration fast and uninterrupted due to pre-built components, proven and certified connectors as well as code-free, visual approach.

-Using Magic xpi Integration Platform you can connect a varied business application and systems and improve the capabilities of your ERP, CRM, finance, and other enterprise systems.
+Using Magic xpi Integration Platform, you can connect a varied business application and systems and improve the capabilities of your ERP, CRM, finance, and other enterprise systems.

 Unlike other integration platforms that use complex point-to-point coding, Magic xpi have easy to use, code-free, drag and drop visual data mapper.
 You can manage the performance of your system at all times thanks to comprehensive monitoring and management tools.
 Magic xpi has incomparable connectivity including 100+ prebuilt components, certified and optimized adapters for leading IT systems, and a Connector Builder for all your needs.